Palm City, San Diego: Camp Lawrence J. Hearn

 Beginning in 1916, the Third Oregon Infantry established the post during its border service.
 The United States Army, maintained Camp Lawrence J. Hearn, in honor of Major Hearn of the 21st Infantry Regiment, in response to the Mexican Civil War, and was manned by the 1st Cavalry Regiment.
 It was abandoned in August 1920, but re-established by the 11th Cavalry Regiment in October of that same year.
 Brigadier General F.C.
 Marshall visited the post just before he died in a plane crash, traveling to Tucson, Arizona.
 Until 1921, the post had no structures, and consisted of a tent cantonment; soldiers requiring medical care would be sent to Fort Rosecrans for treatment.
 However, conditions on the post did not improve significantly, and was described by Army Chief of Staff Major General Summerall as being like a "logging camp", composed of "tumbledown shacks".
 In 1924, cavalrymen from the post assisted local officers, and federal agents in enforcing a 9 P.M. curfew at the international border crossing.
 It continued to be in use until it was abandoned in 1931.
 Later the former post was considered by the Coastal Artillery Corps for the site of a battery, however this was never built.

 Facilities and landmarks

 Palm City is home to two shopping centers, as well as Sunnyslope Park.
-The community is served by the San Diego Trolley's blue line that has a station within its boundaries.
+The community is served by the San Diego Trolley's blue line, whose Palm Avenue station falls within its boundaries.
 Several landmarks to John J. Montgomery are in the area including Silverwing Park, and the John J. Montgomery Freeway, a portion of Interstate 5.